-Beside the standard paid service, Databricks also offers a free community edition for testing and education purposes, with access to a very limited cluster running a manager with 6GB of RAM, but no executors.
+Beside the standard paid service, Databricks also offers a free edition for testing and education purposes.

 Create a Databricks cluster

 For a detailed instruction on how to create a Databricks cluster, please follow the tutorial provided by Databricks.
 During cluster creation, the following features might be important: